Very Cherry Meringue Dessert Recipe

 This post may contain affiliate links.
 Please read our Disclosure Policy.

-Cherry Meringue Dessert combines layers of a crispy tender meringue with a smooth cream cheese mixture that’s slathered with a sweet-tart cherry topping.
+Cherry Meringue Dessert combines a cloud of crispy, tender meringue with a smooth, dreamy cream cheese filling that’s slathered with gorgeous sweet-tart cherries.
 It’s an easy cherry dessert that’s just as pretty to look at as it is delicious.

 NOTE: The meringue layer should be made 12 hours or the day before it’s needed.